 Complex multilayered systems often encompass not only several technological and commercial layers but also psychological, political and artistic layers.
 The design of such systems requires interdisciplinary and even transdisciplinary understanding and approach.
 This is why I combine precise formal system engineering methods with intuition, creativity and informal/semi-formal specifications oriented to the target group.

 Realtime conditions, environmental influences, limited user interfaces and high cost pressure are just a few of the factors to be taken into account when developing embedded systems.
 These are often constituent parts of multi-layered systems.
 For this reason I apply many methods from the development of embedded systems to the design of the higher-level multi-layered system.

 Broad user groups

 Multi-layered systems are often used by a great variety of different people for a great variety of different goals.
-For this reason I use scenario analyses, graduated dialogue design and user typologies for the interaction design.
+For this reason I use scenario analysis, graduated dialogue design and user typologies for the interaction design.